 Know your limits when it comes to your expenses.
 Get a percentage from your income every month, no matter how small or big it is, and stick to it.
 Eventually, it will become a habit that you are setting aside money and there will be constant increase in your savings.
 Before you know it, you have saved enough for a new car or whatever your goal is.

 Figuring out how much money to save with each paycheck is the million dollar question.
-You’ll hear countless suggestions: five percent, ten percent, 100 dollars, enough to max out your IRA, and so on.
+You’ll hear countless suggestions: five percent, ten percent, 100 dollars, enough to max out your 401k contribution, and so on.
 While most of these suggestions are probably good ideas, they are meaningless when it comes to assessing your personal situation.
 Sure, everyone would love to be able to max out their retirement accounts and still put another ten percent away for a rainy day, but this isn’t a realistic option for most people, at least not when you’re just starting out.

 The problem with all the saving rules of thumb is that everybody’s financial situation is different.
 In a perfect world, sure, the old ten percent rule would suit everyone just fine.
 But in reality this is more or less a shot in the dark.
 For some people, saving ten percent won’t even come close funding their long-term goals, while for others the same ten percent is not even remotely possible given a mountain of debt.
 So before we can answer the question of how much money you should be saving from your paycheck, we need to dig a little deeper to see where you stand financially and what your priorities are.